TritonDataCenter/rfd/rfd/0158/README.md

 fails.
 A NAT zone provides Source NAT (SNAT) for egress traffic.

 Many JPC and Triton customers have asked for Destination NAT (DNAT) to allow a reserved public IP address to have its traffic forwarded to a private address that may change from time to time.
 This feature resembles Amazon's Elastic IP.
-This document introduces a similar feature, Assignable IP (AIP), with a narrow
-definition: a public IP address that can be mapped one-to-one to exactly one Fabric Network IP (as defined by vnetid + Fabric IP address).
+This RFD introduces a similar feature, Assignable IP (AIP), with a narrow definition: a public IP address that can be mapped one-to-one to exactly one Fabric Network IP (as defined by vnetid + Fabric IP address).

 ## Proposed Solution